Sandyford Cricket Club: Teams

-Location crisis 2022
+Location

-The current location of Sandyford CC in Marlay Park is also the location where the Longitude Festival is held each year.
+Sandyford CC is based in Marlay Park in Rathfarnham.
+As of 2022, this was also the location where the Longitude Festival is held each year.
 After the 3 concerts and 3 days of Longitude Festival in 2022, the outfield was left in ruins and in a state that was unfit to play cricket.
-This gained significant social media traction.

-As of September 2022, Sandyford Cricket Club and the Dún Laoghaire–Rathdown County Council are working to move the cricket ground to a new location in keeping with the Marlay Park Master Plan.
+As of September 2022, Sandyford Cricket Club and Dún Laoghaire–Rathdown County Council were working to move the cricket ground to a new location in keeping with the Marlay Park Master Plan.